ycyam-oliver/stock_sentiment_predict_based_on_sep/README.md

 ## Future Improvements

-- The sentimental prediction from SEP model can be used together as the price data in a time series for short-term stock price prediction (like the use in a previous repo of mine [repo link](https://github.com/ycyam-oliver/Transformer-Stock))
+- The sentimental prediction from SEP model can be used together as the price data in a time series for short-term stock price prediction (like the use in a previous [repo](https://github.com/ycyam-oliver/Transformer-Stock) of mine)

 - Instead of the expensive ChatGPT model, other open-source LLM model on clouds can also be used as teacher model, which should makes it more economical in training